-- In Arrange View, put the required tracks into a track folder. - 2.
-In the Track Control Panel, select the folder.
+- 1. In Arrange View, put the required tracks into a track folder. - In the Track Control Panel, select the folder.
 No other track should be selected. - 3.
-Choose the File, Render... command. - Selected options should include Stems (selected tracks) and Channels Stereo or Mono (as you wish) as shown on the right.
+Choose the File, Render... command. - 4.
+Selected options should include: Selected tracks (stems) and Channels Stereo or Mono (as you wish) and whether to Render stems pre-fader, as shown on the right.
 If you wish, also select the option to Add rendered items to new tracks in project. - 5.
-Select your output format (e.g. WAV) and format specifications (e.g. 24 bit). - 6.
+Select your output format (e.g. WAV) and format (e.g. 16 bit). - 6.
 Click on Render 1 file...

-In the example shown here, the output of a selected folder is being rendered to a single stereo track.
+In the example here, the output of a folder is being rendered to a single stereo track.
 This will be added to the project.
 When working with multichannel tracks you can also render your output in multichannel format.
-You will need to select the required number of channels from the Channels drop down list in the Render to File dialog box.
-You'll learn more about file rendering, including multichannel rendering, in Chapter 21.
+You will need to select the required number of channels